jasonpatrickellykrause/istio-training/labs/2-observability.md

 Note that if you see any errors such as `no matches for kind "MonitoringDashboard" in version "monitoringkiali.io/v1alpha"`, re-run the above `kubectl apply` command again.
 The issue is that there might be a race condition when installing the CRD (custom resource definition) and resources that are defined by that CRD.

-We can open Kiali using `getistio istioctl dashboard kiali` and use the web preview to open it.
+We can open Kiali using `getmesh istioctl dashboard kiali` and use the web preview to open it.

 Kiali can generate a service graph like the one in the figure below.